 - Look for cooking utensils with multiple uses to keep things simple and to save precious space in your camping gear.

-- Do not use non stick pans at your campsite as these pans can release toxic chemical when used over a campfire.
+- Do not use non-stick pans at your campsite as these pans can release a toxic chemical when used over a campfire.

 - Invest in a good pair of protective gloves to prevents burns and heat when cooking.

 - Prep anything at home that you can for your meals beforehand, to make cooking at the campsite much easier.

 - Consider block ice for your cooler opposed to crushed ice as it will last longer.

 - Make sure to bring or have access to enough water to stay hydrated, as well as to clean up, and for cooking.

 - When it comes to water at the campsite especially potable water, it’s a good idea to have ample containers to store the water you will need for the duration of your camping trip.